Bosonic and fermionic Gaussian states from K\"ahler structures: Conventions and notation

 \subsection{Special tensors and tensor operations}

-In the following, we review common matrix and tensor operations and emphasize how they are defined if we do not have a natural identification between a vector space and its dual space.
-This highlights that certain formulas involving matrix operations (such as computing determinants, traces, eigenvalues or transposes) are only well defined in certain cases, \ie if the respective matrix represents a linear map in some cases or bilinear form in other cases.
+In the following, we review common tensor operations and emphasize how they are defined in a basis-independent way, which is also independent of a natural identification between $V$ and $V^*$.
+This highlights that certain formulas involving matrix operations (such as computing determinants, traces, eigenvalues or transposes) are only well defined in certain cases, \eg if the respective matrix represents a linear map in some cases or bilinear form in other cases.

 \textbf{Identity.} Every vector space $V$ comes with the canonical identity map $\delta^a{}_b$ satisfying $\delta^a{}_b X^a=X^a$.
-Note that the notation $\id^a{}_b$ would also be consistent, but we stayed with the commonly used Kronecker delta.
-There does not exist a canonical analogue as bilinear form, \eg a form $\delta_{ab}$ or $\delta^{ab}$ which only make sense with respect to a specific basis and are therefore not canonical, but rather a specific choice, such as a metric $g_{ab}$.
+Note that the notation $\id^a{}_b$ would be consistent with our convention, but we stayed with the commonly used Kronecker delta.
+In contrast, there does not exist a canonical bilinear form.
+In particular, writing $\delta_{ab}$ or $\delta^{ab}$ only makes sense with respect to a specific basis choice and is thus not canonical, unless we choose a specific basis (such as orthonormal basis).
+In the latter case, such a choice is equivalent to choosing an additional object (such as a metric $G^{ab}$).

 \textbf{Transformation rules.} An invertible linear map $M^a{}_b: V\to V$ of the vector space $V$ acts on a general $(r,s)$-tensor $T^{a_1\cdots a_r}{}_{b_1\cdots b_s}$ and transforms it to